mxjp/rvx/docs/reference/core/signals.md

 ```

 ## `watch`
-Watch an expression and run a callback with it's result.
+Watch an expression until the current lifecycle is disposed.

 === "JSX"
 	```jsx